 Invite KL Going into your classroom or library via Skype!

 Thanks to modern technology, classrooms all over the world can connect with the authors of their favorite books.
 Meeting authors and having a chance to interact with them is a fabulous way to get your students excited about reading.
-By eliminating the costs of travel and hosting, virtual visits are easily covered within most school budgets (costs are negotiable, but are usually $200).
+By eliminating the costs of travel and hosting, virtual visits are easily covered within most school budgets (costs are negotiable, but range from $50 to $150).
 Visits can also be donated by individuals or hosted by the PTA, so ask a parent, board member, or local business if they’d like to sponsor an event.

 A typical Skype visit lasts 45 minutes (or one classroom period) and includes introductory remarks by KL and a chance for students to ask prepared questions.
 Virtual visits are highly customizable and can include discussions about the writing and publishing process, a reading from one of KL’s books, or even a writing lesson on a specific topic.

 “I’ve done Skype visits with groups ranging from elementary to high school, and I’ve honestly found that Q&A with students who have read my books is really fun and gets the kids the most excited.
 Q&A easily fills the time — in fact, we almost always have to cut things short — and kids are genuinely excited to personally interact with me.
 I’m always surprised at the insightful queries kids have about my books and about what it’s like to be an author.”